styled-components/styled-components/README.md

 <img alt="styled-components" src="./logo/logo.png" height="150px" />
 <br />

-Style your react apps with the power of Javascript and actual CSS!
+Style your react apps with the power of ES6 and actual CSS code!

 ```
 npm install --save styled-components
 ```

+Utilising [tagged template literals](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/template_strings#Tagged_Template-Strings), an ES6 feature, `styled-components` allows you to write actual CSS code to style your components.
+It also removes the mapping between components and styles – using components as a low-level styling construct could not be easier!

 > Note: If you're not using `npm` as your package manager, aren't using a module bundler or aren't sure about either of those jump to [Alternative Installation Methods](#alternative-installation-methods).